 Adopter data is recorded in 'Charms', a case management system used to track the number of enquiries received from potential adopters, attendance at information evenings and progress made throughout the adopter journey.
 All details of the assessment including timescales are recorded on Charms.
-This data is used to ensure accurate submissions to the Adoption and Special Guardianship Leadership Board (ASGLB) as well as other national data collections.
+This data is used to ensure accurate submissions to national data collections.
 It is also used to enable us to review our performance annually and to continuously review our recruitment strategy so that this can be amended in line with developing trends in adoption.